 Holyhead-DublinThe train takes rail passengers direct to the ferry terminal at Holyhead (North Wales) where check-in is easy.
 Irish Ferries provides a bus from the ferry terminal at Holyhead to the ferry berth.
 Stena Line, based in Holyhead, also operate on this route.
 At Dublin Port:

 - a special bus takes foot passengers from the ferry terminal to the city centre.
-It costs 3 or 4 euros and you need to pay the exact fare.
-No change is given (the change machine in the terminal was out of action in September 2013).
+You need to pay the exact fare, which is low.

 Fishguard-RosslareStena Line operates the route.
 ATW operates the Cardiff-Fishguard Harbour rail service.
 Irish Rail operates the Rosslare to Dublin rail service.